-Onboard are the only humans left alive, roused from hibernation by a nearby world.
+Onboard are the only humans left alive, awoken from hibernation by a nearby world.

-They reactivate their AI navigation system—long damaged, but now operational enough to perform its hard-coded directive: to protect, sustain, and expand civilization...
+They reactivate their AI navigation system—damaged, but functioning enough to perform its hard-coded directive: to protect, sustain, and expand civilization...

 Chaotic Era is “a gigantic real-time strategy game set within a procedurally generated universe” (TechCrunch).